-Q_g refer to the total gate charge of an individual MOSFET, and 'n' is the number of MOSFETs.
-If different types of MOSFETs are used, the 'n' term can be ignored and their gate charges summed to form a cumulative Q_g .
-Gate charge loss differs from conduction and switching losses in that the actual dissipation occurs in the LM25116 and not in the MOSFET itself.
-Further loss in the LM25116 is incurred as the gate driving current is supplied by the internal linear regulator.
-The gate drive current supplied by the VCC regulator is calculated as:
+$Q_g$ refer to the total gate charge of an individual MOSFET, and 'n' is the number of MOSFETs.
+If different types of MOSFETs are used, the 'n' term can be ignored and their gate charges summed to form a cumulative $Q_g$ .
+Gate charge loss differs from conduction and switching losses in that the actual dissipation occurs in the LM5116 and not in the MOSFET itself.
+Further loss in the LM5116 is incurred as the gate driving current is supplied by the internal linear regulator.
+Switching loss occurs during the brief transition period as the MOSFET turns on and off.
+During the transition period both current and voltage are present in the channel of the MOSFET.
+The switching loss can be approximated as: